-- Complete online application. - Written statement of purpose. - Official transcripts as specified by each degree program. - Grade point average as specified by individual programs. - Passing scores on the Graduate Record Exam taken within the last ten years.
+- Complete online application. - Official transcripts as specified by each degree program. - Grade point average as specified by individual programs. - Passing scores on entrance exam (as specified by individual programs) - Interview with the Education department for the purpose of assessment of character and academic proficiency (MAT program only).